Burning Man: Principles

 Because of the variety of goals fostered by participatory attendees, known as "Burners," Burning Man does not have a single focus.
 Features of the event are subject to the participants and include community, artwork, absurdity, decommodification and revelry.
 Participation is encouraged.

-The Burning Man event and its affiliated communities are guided by 10 principles that are meant to evoke the cultural ethos that has emerged from the event.
-They were originally written by Larry Harvey in 2004 as guidelines for regional organizing, then later became a universal criterion of the general culture of the multifaceted movement.
+The Burning Man event and its affiliated communities are guided by 10 principles meant to evoke the cultural ethos that has emerged from the event.
+They were originally written by Larry Harvey in 2004 as guidelines for regional organizing, then later became universal criteria of the general culture of the multifaceted movement.
 The 10 Principles are: